iterative/dvc.org/content/docs/command-reference/pull.md

   If there are no directories among the `targets`, this option is ignored.

-- `-f`, `--force` - does not prompt when removing workspace files, which occurs when these file no longer match the current stages or `.dvc` files.
+- `-f`, `--force` - does not prompt when removing workspace files, which occurs when these files no longer match the current stages or `.dvc` files.
 This option surfaces behavior from the `dvc fetch` and `dvc checkout` commands because `dvc pull` in effect performs those 2 functions in a single command.